TriangleMesh/blog/content/posts/Shell-Basics-Pipelines-and-Built-in-Commands.md

 +++
-title = 'Shell Basics Pipelines and Built in Commands' date = 2024-10-28T23:55:01-07:00
+title = 'Shell Basics: Pipelines and Built in Commands' date = 2024-10-28T23:55:01-07:00
 +++